shateva/deiSurveyShiny/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of deiSurveyShiny is to …
+The goal of deiSurveyShiny is to analyze the tech climate survey from the DEI tech collective and build an interactive online report.

 ## Installation